hghiasuddin1/cs429proj/README.md

 # cs429proj

 # Abstract
 This report presents the development of a web document retrieval system aimed at efficiently crawling, indexing, and processing web documents.
 The objectives of the project include implementing a scalable web crawler, constructing an inverted index for search indexing, and developing a query processor to handle free text queries.
 The system is designed to be modular and extensible, allowing for easy integration of additional features and improvements.
+This report was produced with the assistance of OpenAi's ChatGPT

 # Overview
 The repository consists of three main components: a Scrapy-based web crawler for downloading web documents, a Scikit-Learn-based indexer for constructing an inverted index, and a Flask-based query processor for handling free text queries.
 Relevant literature in information retrieval and natural language processing guided the design of the system, leveraging techniques such as TF-IDF weighting and cosine similarity for efficient search indexing and retrieval.
 The proposed system aims to provide users with fast and accurate search results from a large corpus of web documents.